meliache/geohashing.el/README.md

 and you will be prompted for a date same as in org-mode.
-Then you will get the geohash coordinates for that date, the distance and you will be asked if you want to open the URL in a webbrowser, which will open a map on osm.org.
+Then you will get the geohash coordinates for that date, the distance and you will be asked if you want to open the coordinates on a map in the webbrowser.

 * * *
 ## Advance use